ipodtouch0218/UltimateCrowdControlHorse/README.md

 * Viewers cannot see the breakable blocks within the map "Crumbling Bridge".
 * Viewers cannot see the added blocks within the map "Mainframe".
 * Viewers will sometimes have objects de-synchronize, such as the Ferris Wheel.
-* Viewers can place some objects off-grid, such as the Beehive or Scaffolding.
 * Clients will sometimes lose their ability to place items, or will sometimes see a creative mode cursor by mistake.
 (They cannot access an inventory, however).
 * Viewers are unable to purchase items outside of Party mode (they will display as "null" coins).
 * Viewers who are unable to scroll (no scroll wheel on mouse, mobile devices) cannot rotate items.